 I don't have a cost governance plan.
 Now what?

 Azure gives you access to a set of usage statistics that measure how much activity your resources are seeing.
-These values can be examined from the Azure Portal or by accessing the Azure API and using custom code.
+These values can be examined from the Azure Portal, by accessing the Azure API and using custom code, or through a dedicated cost management solution.
 By examining these usage numbers, you can identify which assets are no longer in use (or significantly underused) and take appropriate action.
 Also, keep in mind that cloud cost governance is an iterative process, so it’s never too late to start working on a plan.

 3. Find the right resource size